plusserver/docs/content/en/compute/pluscloudvmware/reference/compute/vram.md

 * Only the specified vRAM range is supported.
 * You can also set values outside the specified range.
   In this case, however, it may happen that a VM does not start or no longer starts correctly after a restart.
+* The allocated vRAM of a VM also consumes corresponding storage space.

 ## Setting up vRAM for VMs